GMO’S COMMITMENT TO ITS CUSTOMERS*

 How GMO Handles Its Customers’ Personal Data

-GMO may disclose all of the non-public personal data it collects about current or former customers to its delegates, professional advisors, service providers, regulatory bodies, auditors, technology providers, and any duly authorized agents ore related, associated, or affiliated companies of the foregoing in certain situations.
+GMO may disclose all of the non-public personal data it collects about current or former customers to its delegates, professional advisors, service providers, government authorities and regulatory bodies (including supervisory authorities and data protection regulators in the European Economic Area (“EEA”) and UK, as applicable), auditors, technology providers, and any duly authorized agents or related, associated, or affiliated companies of the foregoing in certain situations.
 Examples include:

 For information on the means of transfer of personal data or a copy of the relevant safeguards, please contact email@example.com.